DarkThemeHub/GoogleCentered/README.md

 # Google Centered

 Hey!
-Also use this with Our [Google Dark Theme](https://github.com/DarkThemeHub/GoogleDarkTheme)!
+Also use this with [Google Dark Theme](https://github.com/DarkThemeHub/GoogleDarkTheme)!

 Show your support and hit that Star :P